-Starting off in a rundown area of Middlesbrough and culminating at Peterborough’s Fengate stadium, Thugs, Mugs and Dogs is 2006’s low budget crime film Six Bend Trap in different packaging.
+Starting off in a rundown area of Middlesbrough and culminating at Peterborough’s Fengate stadium, Thugs, Mugs & Dogs is 2006’s low budget crime film Six Bend Trap in different packaging.

 The story revolves around Danny and his two hapless unlucky friends who are unwittingly drawn into a feud between the local, rather stereotypical, ruthless business man Gordy Metcalfe and his former greyhound trainer, a man ruined by the merciless Gordy.

 The story of a group of local lads drawn into the crime underworld, a theme with which British film seems obsessed with, echoes Guy Ritchie’s debut, Lock, Stock & Two Smoking Barrels.
 Thugs, Mugs & Dogs however, lacks the same style as Guy Ritchie’s film and indeed Ritchie’s follow-up to Lock, Stock , Snatch.
 While this has a lot to do with the differences in script quality, it also has a lot to do with the casts.
 Guy Ritchie’s films boast accomplished actors and well-known faces (Vinnie Jones, Jason Statham and Brad Pitt), while Thugs, Mugs & Dogs boasts self confessed gang boss Dave Courtney, Thomas Craig (the ginger guy from Corrie) and Mandy Dingle.